 The sound dongle may not be perfect for all scenarios, but it is able to easily provide a quick and surprisingly decent upgrade path for consumers.
-Just don’t expect it to outperform modern headsets as advanced features are lacking.
+Just don't expect it to outperform more advanced models.

 For many consumers, the idea of having a truly immersive audio experience while watching movies, playing games or just listening to music is very appealing.
 Unfortunately, most laptops do not come with anything besides very basic sound options.
 This is why companies such as IOGEAR and its USB Theater Sound Xperience have stepped up to fill this niche.
 In the case of the Theater Sound Xperience, the solution comes wrapped up inside a very petite vacuum tube looking device.